Almotriptan (By mouth)

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Use almotriptan only when you have a migraine.

 - If your headache improves but then comes back, you may take a second dose.
 Wait at least 2 hours before you take the second dose.

 - If your headache does not improve at all after the first dose, do not take a second dose.
 Call your doctor.

 - Do not use more than 2 doses in any 24-hour period.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.